By Paula Parker

 Would we contemplate revisiting the Tigers at this so called sanctuary ?

-The answer to that is simple….
-No.
+The answer to that is simple - No.

 But this is only our personal experience and opinion, others may have had a totally different experience.

-You are warned not to wear pink, red or orange clothing.
+We were warned not to wear pink, red or orange clothing.

 This seems to be somewhat of a money spinner for the Tiger Temple, rather than a safety issue.